jkillingsworth/jkillingsworth.com/README.md

 ## Usage

-* Update the bundler gem to the latest version:

-      gem update bundler

 * Update all gems in the Gemfile to the latest version:

       bundle update

+* Update bundler to the latest version:

+      bundle update --bundler

 * Regenerate the Jekyll binstub: